 Shared Google calendars are a great way to keep people organized.
 Whether it’s your household, your kids, or your colleagues, they offer an easy way to know what the people that matter to you are doing.

-However, if someone shares a calendar with you and you own an iPhone, iPad, or other iOS device, you might not be able to see the calendar.
+However, if someone shares a calendar with you and you own an iPhone, iPad, or other iOS device, you might not be able to see the calendar (even if you’ve synced your Google Calendar to your iPhone).

 And we don’t mean that you have to open the Calendar app and tick checkbox next to the calendars that you want to display.
 The shared calendar won’t show up there.
 Worst still, deleting and re-adding your Google Account credentials won’t make any difference; you still won’t be able to see the calendars that were shared with you.